Not receiving emails? Getting a bounce back message?

 Make sure your details are correct.

-It’s really important that your account details are correct, if you are using a desktop app like Outlook.
+It’s really important that your account details are correct, if you are using a desktop app like Outlook – if you are someone who uses Outlook and the rest of the Office suite then you might want to look into how Cognillo’s enterprise-level office solutions can help take your experience with the software to the next level with their time-saving and money-saving features.
 Take a look at your account settings and just make sure the following are set to your servers correct details.

 - Port numbers